richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 ###### Query-Level

-There is no query-level alternative for this setting; it applies globally at the server level.
+Not possible — this setting must be configured at the server level.

 -------------------------